-These figures show that we have a majority of women across all 4 quartiles; however, as we move down the quartiles, that majority slightly increases and is highest in the bottom quartile.
-That change in the relative proportion of women to men in the lower quartiles is sufficient to create a pay gap.
+These figures show that we have a majority of women across all 4 quartiles with relatively similar proportions across the top 3; however, that majority increases more significantly in the bottom quartile.
+That level of increase in the relative proportion of women to men, in the quartile of our lowest salaries, is sufficient to create a pay gap.